abhijitsarkar/feign/README.md

    * Match ignoring case: Set `ignoreCase` true for properties shown in the above `application.yml`.

    * Disable recording: Set the property `feign.recording.disable: true` in the `application.yml`.
+Currently, there is no support for disabling recording for certain requests, but you can use Spring profiles to somewhat achieve this.
+   You can also disable recording globally and then provide your own recording service with whatever filtering logic you need.

    * Use a different data store for storing recorded requests: If you are using Spring Data, you need a domain class, an id generator, a request repository and a recording service.
 Look in the `feign-persistence` module for